• en

 © Monte-Carlo SBM

-Marcel Ravin, who came from Martinique to work at the Monte-Carlo Bay Hotel and Resort’s Blue Bay, offers a surprising and inspired fusion of Caribbean and Mediterranean flavours in dishes such as “Drunk Charolais beef with rum and sugar cane syrup”.
+Marcel Ravin, who came from Martinique to work at the Monte-Carlo Bay Hotel and Resort’s Blue Bay, offers a surprising and inspired fusion of Caribbean and Mediterranean flavours in his dishes such as “Drunk Charolais beef with rum and sugar cane syrup”.

 © Direction de la Communication / Michael Alesi